FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yongyi Yang (杨永祎)

-Yongyi is a third-year Ph.D. student at the University of Michigan, advised by [Prof. Wei Hu](http://weihu.me/).
-He had an internship at [NTT Research at Harvard](https://cbs.fas.harvard.edu/research/theory/) under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home), with whom he continues collaborating closely.
+Yongyi is a fourth-year Ph.D. student at the University of Michigan, advised by [Prof. Wei Hu](http://weihu.me/).
+He is currently doing an internship at [NTT Research PAI Group](https://ntt-research.com/pai-group/) under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
 His research focuses on understanding the foundations and principles of deep learning, spanning research areas such as deep learning theory, science of deep learning, and mechanistic interpretability.
-Besides, he is also broadly interested in many other exciting research topics of computer science, including quantization and graph neural networks.
+Besides, he is also broadly interested in many other research topics of broad interest within AI, including large language model quantization and graph neural networks.

 Yongyi received his Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
 He also had an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "this website is too ugly...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).